donbright/piliko/README.md

 	python example02.py
 	etc etc

 Even more examples are under the 'experiment' folder of this bundle.

-But you will need to install extra python libraries, like matlpotlib, to use some of them.
+Some of the examples require extra python libraries, like matplotlib for plotting.

 Basic principle
 ===============

-The Rational numbers implemented with Big Integers, unlike finite floating point numbers, are closed under addition, subtraction, multiplication, and division.
-This makes them uniquely suited to geometry, as many geometry packages have proven (including CGAL and LEDA).
+The Rational numbers, as implemented in Python's Fraction module, with Big Integers, are closed under addition, subtraction, multiplication, and division.
+This makes them fundamentally different from floating point numbers.
+This also makes them uniquely suited to geometry, as many geometry packages have proven (including CGAL and LEDA).
 Why?
-Because many of the basic geometry operations, including scale, translate, boolean, intersection, etc, are doable in algebra using only plus, minus, multiply, and divide.
+Because many of the basic geometry operations, including scale, translate, boolean, intersection, etc, are doable in algebra using only plus, minus, multiply, and divide, without approximation in the results.

-Therefore no approximation is required to perform these basic operations, which means the issue of floating-point error disappears.
+In other words, for many geometric operations, if you stick to Rationals and rational functions, the issue of floating-point error disappears.

 It might even be possible to develop a geometry that does not use transcendental functions at all.
 There are rational analogues for